-Field surveys of the Project Site were conducted February 6-8, 2019 to determine the presence of potentially jurisdictional wetlands and streams.
+Field surveys of the Project Site were conducted February 6-8, 2019 to determine the presence of jurisdictional wetlands and streams.
 WWCs regulated by TDEC were also identified.
 Wetlands on the Project Site were identified in accordance with methodologies described in the 1987 Corps of Engineers Wetlands Delineation Manual (1987 Manual) (USACE 1987) and the Atlantic and Gulf Coastal Plain regional supplement to the 1987 Manual (USACE 2010).
-Streams and WWC features were classified utilizing the methodology and guidance provided in Regulatory Guidance Letter (RGL) 05-05 and the TDEC Division of Water Pollution Control Guidance For Making Hydrologic Determinations (TDEC 2011).
+Streams and WWC features were classified utilizing the methodology and guidance provided in Regulatory Guidance Letter (RGL) 05-05 and the TDEC Division of Water Pollution Control Guidance for Making Hydrologic Determinations (TDEC 2011).
 Descriptions of the on-site water resources identified during the field survey were initially submitted to USACE and TDEC for confirmation of their jurisdictional status in May and June 2019, respectively (Appendix D).
 Following from a verification visit with USACE in September 2019, descriptions of the on-site water resources identified during the field survey were resubmitted to USACE and TDEC, and the changes were confirmed by these agencies (Appendix D).

 On the 1,707-acre Project Site, a total of 29 wetlands (46.6 acres), one pond (2.5 acres), nine perennial streams (24,741 linear feet), 11 intermittent streams (3,823 linear feet), 16 ephemeral streams (8,848 linear feet), and 65 WWCs (38,393 linear feet) were identified.
 Surface water locations on the Project Site are shown in Figures 3-5 and 3-6.
-In the submittals to TDEC and USCAE, the WWCs were recommended not to meet jurisdictional wetland criteria or the definition for classification as a jurisdictional stream.
+The WWCs do not meet jurisdictional wetland criteria or the definition for classification as a jurisdictional stream.